-While the economic slowdown is taking roots, it is feared that the food industry will show at least 2 percent lower growth in the domestic market.
+Food companies are exploring new growth avenues, including expanding into new product categories and international markets, to counteract the domestic slowdown.
 In that scenario, it is always better to target neighbouring markets.
-Rajat K Baisya advises Indian companies to look for newer markets to seek growth.
+Rajat K Baisya advises Indian food companies to look for newer markets to seek growth.

 As per available indication and forecast, the Indian food industry will show at least 2 percent lower growth in the domestic market than the previous year.
 That is for the reason of the general recession in the economy where automotive and infrastructure sectors are facing negative growth compared to last year and both these two vital sectors’ performance is deterministic for the economic performance of the country as such.